 Amateur Days

-The Bogus Beggar's Academy trains beggars (dark glasses to appear to be blind, practising limping with crutches etc).
+The Bogus Beggar's Academy trains beggars (a Ken Russell cameo in dark glasses to appear to be blind, practising limping with crutches etc).
 But their earnings fall when a peepshow is set up.
-Through the hole in the wall is a professor and a mechanical life-size doll, played by Shirley Russell (then Shirley Kingdon).
+Through the hole in the wall is a professor and a mechanical life-size doll, played by Ken's future wife Shirley Russell (then Shirley Kingdon).

 The films is influenced by The Cabinet of Dr Caligari, and is also similar to the amateur films Roman Polanski was making round the same time (Two Men and a Wardrobe) but is well below the level of Polanski or of Russell's later Amelia and the Angel.
 The best parts are the photography from above of the crowd around the hole in the wall (compare with Hitchcock).